RavenCutie21/Voice-Changer-Settings/README.md

 Before even starting find your start_http.bat file, right click it and create a shortcut, if you do not know how to create a shortcut, figure it out.
 Put that new shortcut on your desktop so you can easily access it, we will make a better version of this shortcut later that uses even less resources once everything is 100% working.

+if that does work do the following in the folder where start_http.bat is press "control+L" type "cmd" press "enter" type "start_http.bat" press "enter"

 IF your GPU is not showing and you have an NVidia Graphics card make sure you have the NVIDIA Cuda Toolkit drivers installed, you can do a google search and find it.

 If you are on AMD you should have the DirectML version of W-Okada's Realtime voice changer client installed.
 To tell the difference if you look at the GPU section, if theres a dropdown menu, thats the NVidia one, as of Version 11.
 If it says cpu, 0, 1, 2, 3, then you are on the correct AMD one.